 In 2018, Richard was commissioned by The Barakat Trust to produce a film documenting efforts to preserve endangered Islamic archaeology and heritage across the Middle East and North Africa.
 In April 2019, Richard co-curated the exhibition Departures: A journey through the Islamic World, organised by The Barakat Trust and Asia House, London.
 The exhibition used historical photographs to demonstrate the Islamic World’s great diversity of culture and heritage.
 The exhibition also featured the work of contemporary amateur photographers from countries including Iraq, Syria, Yemen and Sudan, all selected and contacted through their Instagram profiles.
 In December 2019, Richard co-curated the exhibition Hajj Journey through the Ages at the Islamic Arts Museum in Kuala Lumpur, Malaysia.

-Richard has given public talks at Leighton House Museum, Asia House and the Ismaili Centre, London.
-He has given lectures for the Reconciliation and Peacebuilding programme at the University of Winchester, for the Department of Archaeology at the University of Reading, for the Sackler Research Forum at the Courtauld Institute of Art, London and at the University of Exeter’s Institute of Arab and Islamic Studies.
+Richard has given public talks for the Royal Society for Asian Affairs, Leighton House Museum, Asia House and the Ismaili Centre, London.
+He has given academic lectures for the Department of Middle Eastern Studies, University of Cambridge, for the Reconciliation and Peacebuilding programme at the University of Winchester, for the Department of Archaeology at the University of Reading, for the Sackler Research Forum at the Courtauld Institute of Art, London, at the University of Leicester’s School of Archaeology and Ancient History and at the University of Exeter’s Institute of Arab and Islamic Studies.

-Augustus Lersten was born in London and educated at St. Paul’s School and at University College London, where he read Ancient History.
+Augustus Lersten was born in London, and completed his BA at University College London, where he read Ancient History.
 Following time spent as a researcher at the Library of Alexandria in Egypt, as part of an international archaeological excavations team in Turkey, and as a student in Syria, he commenced graduate research (MSt) in the field of Islamic Art & Archaeology at the University of Oxford.
-His thesis explored the relationship between faith, material culture, and political administration in the first seventy years of Islamic history.
+His thesis explored the relationship between faith, material culture, and the Umayyad administration in the first seventy years of Islamic history.

-Upon completion of his masters degree, and after a stint in the UK Armed Forces, Augustus worked as a consultant in Jordan and Turkey and for the UK Cross-Government Stabilisation Unit in Oman.
+Upon completion of his masters degree, and after a stint in the UK Armed Forces, Augustus trained with the Afghan Border Police in Tajikistan, and was subsequently selected to join the UK Stabilisation Unit as a civilian adviser.

 In 2018, Augustus received a grant from The Barakat Trust to manage a visual cultural heritage project, which enabled local Syrian filmmakers and heritage professionals to produce a documentary on Damascene houses.